 - Sign up for an exercise class at a gym or local community center.
 Aerobics, stretching, yoga, spinning, swimming, etc.

 - Take a local fitness boot camp class.
 These classes include a variety of exercise activities.

 - Try dancing.
 It's easy to get started, all you have to do is throw on your favorite music and get moving right in the comfort of your home.

 - Take the stairs!
 Skip the elevator or escalator, and take the fit route.

 - Walk the halls at work.
 Just because you are at the office all day doesn't mean you can't keep moving.

-Emmy, a reader of mine, shared the following last year:
+Emmy, a reader of mine, shared the following:

 I work in the corporate offices, and with three seven-story buildings, each the length of a football field, I have plenty of room to go roaming.
 I make an effort not to call or email anyone when I can walk to their cube, especially if going to their cube means I can take the stairs.
 I also take a 20-minute stretch break in the afternoon.
 I get up and just roam the halls, especially the ones that go by the gorgeous windows.

 Sounds good, but you’re probably still wondering how to stay motivated?
 A couple of tips for that too:

 - Set a fitness goal.
 Consider signing up for a sporting event like a walk or run that you’ll be training towards.
 It’s good to have a concrete goal to strive for.